MikaelHailu/safemeds-ai/architecture.md

 This approach correctly handles patients with multiple prescription stage events from different visits — each prescription is checked independently regardless of whether alerts exist for other prescriptions by the same patient.

-### Why not update the prescription event directly?
-An alternative deduplication approach would be to set a `Safety Check Completed` flag directly on the prescription event after processing.
-However, DHIS2 v40 does not support PATCH or POST updates to completed events via the legacy `/api/events` endpoint (returns 405 Method Not Allowed).
-The Source Prescription Event approach avoids this limitation entirely.